Sign up to Wool.com and create your own personal wool hub.

 The Yarn Podcast

-What does luxury fashion in Paris and a farm near Burra have in common?
+What do luxury fashion in Paris and a farm near Burra have in common?
 Wool!

 Join us as we explore wool’s global supply chain; speaking with woolgrowers, manufacturers, designers and everyone in between, about how they're working with the world's miracle fibre.